ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 ### `/root` principal

 In order to reset user passwords, staff must possess a `/root` principal.
-This principal grants the staffer the user the ability to change passwords.
+This principal grants the staffer the ability to change users' passwords.
 This is because chpass requires the Kerberos `change-password` privilege.
 The permission to do this originates in the Kerberos administrative ACL (`kerberos:/etc/heimdal-kdc/kadmind.acl`):